Manchester Water Source Protection Engineering & Design

-The City of Manchester has levels of nitrates that exceed the maximum contaminant level in their groundwater which they utilize as drinking water.
-Manchester has found that after rainfall events a spike in the quantity of nitrate in the drinking water supply is seen.
-This is likely from the excessive fertilization that has seeped nitrogen into the groundwater system.
-To deal with this Manchester has been treating a portion of the water with ion exchange and blending that with the contaminated water to bring the quality below the limit set by the Safe Drinking Water Act.
-This process is expensive and has prompted Manchester to seek other solutions.
+The City of Manchester had levels of nitrates that exceeded the maximum contaminant level in their groundwater which they utilize as drinking water.
+Manchester found that after rainfall events a spike in the quantity of nitrate in the drinking water supply was seen.
+This was likely from the excessive fertilization that seeped nitrogen into the groundwater system.
+To deal with this Manchester treated a portion of the water with ion exchange and blended that with the contaminated water to bring the quality below the limit set by the Safe Drinking Water Act.
+This process was expensive and prompted Manchester to seek other solutions.

 The priority of the engineering team was to create a watershed management plan for the prevention of additional nitrates entering the groundwater system.
-There are several ways to accomplish this and thus multiple alternatives were considered.
-Alternatives considered include natural system approaches, well house treatment modification, and public education.
+There were several ways to accomplish this, and thus multiple alternatives were considered.
+The alternatives included natural system approaches, well house treatment modification, and public education.